brosenan/y0/doc/spec_analyzer.md

 ```
 ### Processing a Complete File

-Given a state-machine definition, an intial state (keyword and value) and the
+Given a state-machine definition, an intial state (value) and the contents of
-contents of an input file given as a sequence of lines, `process-lines`
+an input file given as a sequence of lines, `process-lines` will return the
-will return the state (value) after processing the entire file.
+state (value) after processing the entire file.
+The state keyword is assumed
+to be `:init`.
 ```clojure
 (fact
  (let [file ["Hello"